1401-1455 E 49th Ave rezoning application

 Where will the parking be located?
 How will you be dealing with the extra traffic you add to the roads?
 How will you be keeping the school children safe if this goes ahead?

-Bob Smith asked about 1 month ago
+Bob Smith asked 9 months ago

 Residential parking, visitor parking, loading and accessible parking for the development will be provided on the site as required by the Parking By-law.